Last Updated on 31st October 2023 by Sarah Sarsby

 You never need to spend much on a basic face mask.
 They’re formulated with very inexpensive ingredients, particularly clay ones, so paying anything above £20 for a simple clay or hydrating face mask is a rip-off.
 If there’s one that’s £40 that you’re desperate to try, go for it!
 But just know this is one skincare product that you don’t need to splurge on.

-My top picks: The Body Shop Himalayan Charcoal Purifying Glow Mask, Lush Cosmetics Don’t Look at Me Fresh Face Mask, ISNTREE Real Mugwort Clay Mask
+My top picks: The Body Shop Himalayan Charcoal Purifying Glow Mask, Lush Cosmetics Don’t Look at Me Fresh Face Mask, ISNTREE Mugwort Calming Clay Mask

 Products in the splurge category are ones where you spending that bit more money often yields better results.
 These are the products that really target skin concerns and typically are more expensive to formulate.
 Think anywhere between £20-£80.
 If you want to spend more, go for it, but after a certain point, you’re just paying for an expensive label!